maateoe/active-directory-lab/README.md

 ### Step-by-Step Installation

 1. **Install Microsoft Windows Server 2019 on the Virtual Machine**
-   - Note: Although running a server OS on a virtualized environment may have vulnerabilities, this setup is for learning purposes.
+   - Note: Although running an outdated server OS on may have vulnerabilities, this setup is for learning purposes.

 2. **Identify Network Interface Cards (NICs)**
    - One NIC for external internet access and another for the private internal network.